-Prior to her employment with WA Police, she was predominantly self-employed in tourism and hospitality small businesses.
+Prior to her employment with the WA Police Force, she was predominantly self-employed in tourism and hospitality small businesses.
 "I think my self-employment history has also helped to culture my ability to be responsible, self-motivated and have an honest work ethic that I now practice.
-My comfort dealing with the public in customer service, comes from the many and varied interactions I have had in past businesses and has been a vital experience to draw from. " It was her skillset and a desire to work in an area that creates a positive difference that led her to her role with WA Police.
+My comfort dealing with the public in customer service, comes from the many and varied interactions I have had in past businesses and has been a vital experience to draw from. " It was her skillset and a desire to work in an area that creates a positive difference that led her to her role with the WA Police Force.

 As a Customer Service Officer, Heather provides front counter services for Exmouth Police Station which includes receiving phone calls, taking incident reports, providing information to members of the public, facilitating applications, processing accounts and general clerical tasks.
 She also assists with applications and payments for the local court.
 As Exmouth is a favourite tourist destination, Heather attends to many tourist enquiries, providing local information and support.
 “Seeing the weight of stress and bewilderment lift from customers as they leave our front counter is quite fulfilling.”